TheDayC/re8-minimal-typed/README.md

-# Resident Evil Village Stream Widget [still in active development]
+# Resident Evil Village Stream Widget

 A TS / React / Redux application to introduce a more structured environment to develop stream widgets with.
+This is a personal project and only supports a minimal layout but feel free to fork and make your own layout.

 ## Available Scripts